jayrambhia/jayrambhia.github.com/_posts/2018-05-02-android-lint-checks.markdown

 category_tag: [Android, Lint]
 ---

+Android build system provides a lot of tools to optimize the code, find potential issues, improve performance, etc. One of the tool it supports is Lint.
+Lint is a tool which analyzes the source code and flags potential bugs and errors during the build, and Android Studio even uses Lint to show those bugs and errors in the editor.

 From wikipedia,

  > A linter or lint refers to tools that analyze source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.